 Jordan uses just one hopper to receive grapes and send them to crush.
 And sometimes chardonnay and cabernet sauvignon harvests overlap.
 Cabernet grapes like warmth—it brings the rich, silky Bordeaux style that is the hallmark of Jordan Cabernet Sauvignon.
 The crew harvests and manages the chardonnay grapes through the night, then switch to the cabernet grapes during the day.
 Interestingly, picking the grapes when they’re cold saves energy, because they don’t have to be mechanically pre-chilled before they’re crushed.

 There is something magical about being awake in the wee hours, when the rest of the country is so still and quiet.
 We attach lights to a tractor, and move swiftly through the dark vines.
-Davis has an amateur interest in astronomy, and he tries to take a moment to gaze up at the sky and count the stars during each pick.
 If there’s a full moon, it makes night harvest even more special.